-Effect in thousands of euro 2015 2014

-Net assets attributable to holders of redeemable shares (reduction) (61.4) (81.7)

-Effect in %

-Net assets attributable to holders of redeemable shares (reduction) Increase in net assets attributable to holders of redeemable shares (0.19%) (0.27%)

-(reduction) (2.08%) (4.07%)

-A reduction in interest rates of the same amount would have resulted in an equal but opposite effect to the amounts shown above.
+Effect in thousands of euro 2016 2015 Net assets attributable to holders of redeemable shares (reduction) (61.4) (81.7) Effect in % Net assets attributable to holders of redeemable shares (reduction) Increase in net assets attributable to holders of redeemable shares (0.19%) (0.27%) (reduction) (2.08%) (4.07%) A reduction in interest rates of the same amount would have resulted in a effect to the amounts shown above. n equal but opp osite a.

-a.
 IFRS 7 requires the disclosure of a sensitivity analysis, showing how profit or loss and equity would have been affected by changes in the relevant risk variable that were reasonably possible at the reporting date.
 Because the Fund presents its statement of comprehensive income and the statement of financial position following Example 7 of IAS 32, the sensitivity analysis discloses how net assets/increase in net assets attributable to holders of redeemable shares would have been affected by reasonably possible changes in the relevant risk.

-b.
+IFRS 7.41 b.
 In this guide, it is assumed that the Fund does not prepare a sensitivity analysis such as a value-at-risk analysis (VaR) that reflects the interdependencies between risk variables.
 However, we have illustrated an example disclosure for a fund that uses a VaR analysis in Appendix V.